After Brandon Lawson ran out of gas in the dead of night on rural Route 277, he made a series of strange phone calls —

 The Disappearance Of Brandon Lawson

 Born on November 18, 1986, to Bradley and Kimberly Lawson in Fort Worth, Texas, Brandon Lawson grew up in a big family and appeared to have a happy childhood.
 He spent a lot of time outdoors with his brothers Kyle and Billy and sister Brittany.
 He enjoyed fishing and camping, and he couldn’t wait to get his own pickup truck.

 Lawson was a junior in high school when he met sophomore Ladessa Lofton and asked her for her number.
 The couple became inseparable, and they went on to have three children together.
 Lofton also became a stepmother to Lawson’s child from a previous relationship.
 They had been together for 10 years when Lawson disappeared.

 Just before his disappearance, with the stress of working more than 60 hours per week in the oil fields and a newborn son at home, Brandon Lawson turned to methamphetamine.
 According to an interview with Lawson’s brother Kyle on the Crawlspace podcast, Lawson called Kyle on August 7, 2013 to see if he knew where to find the drug.

 Lawson did not go home to his family that evening, prompting a fight with Lofton when he did return to their San Angelo, Texas, home on August 8.
 After their fight, he left angrily in his truck just before midnight.

 “When he left, I guess he didn’t have a lot of gas,” Lofton said.
 “I called my brother-in-law to tell him [Lawson] was going to run out of gas and put the gas tin on the porch to give to him so he could go get him gas, because he was pretty mad at me at the time.”

 Lawson had called his father at 11:30 p.m. to explain he was driving to his home in Crowley, Texas.
-Lawson never finished the three-hour drive, however, as he ran out of gas on Route 277 at 12:30 a.m. on Aug.
-9. He called his brother Kyle in a panic, causing Kyle to worry that Lawson was high and hallucinating.
+Lawson never finished the three-hour drive, however, as he ran out of gas on Route 277 at 12:30 a.m. on August 9.
+He called his brother Kyle in a panic, causing Kyle to worry that Brandon was high and hallucinating.